Tarantula Hawks | Neither Tarantula Nor Hawk!

 The Tarantula Hawk is a spider wasp and it has the second most painful sting in the world, next to the Bullet Ant.
-It is highly unlikely you will ever get stung by one, unless perhaps you step on one, but if you do get stung, lie down and scream!
+It is highly unlikely you will ever get stung by one unless perhaps you step on one, but if you do get stung, lie down and scream!
 At least that is what Justin O. Schmidt, Entomologist and Author of The Sting of the Wild: The Story of the Man Who Got Stung for Science, likes to say at his speaking engagements.
-In his book he describes the sting, stating that “The pain is so debilitating and excruciating that the victim is at risk of further injury by tripping in a hole or over an object in the path and then falling onto a cactus or into a barbed-wire fence.
+In his book, he describes the sting, stating that “The pain is so debilitating and excruciating that the victim is at risk of further injury by tripping in a hole or over an object in the path and then falling onto a cactus or into a barbed-wire fence.
 Such is the sting pain that almost nobody can maintain normal coordination or cognitive control to prevent accidental injury.
 Screaming is satisfying and helps reduce attention to the pain of the sting.”
-On the more fortunate side, the pain only lasts a few minutes unlike the bullet ant that can last quite a few hours.
-Most surprisingly, regarding the tarantula hawk, it is docile.
-It is a great pollinator especially for milkweed, in particularly the desert or rush milkweed.
-The Tarantula Hawk drinks its nectar, but while doing so, its legs fit neatly inside the grooves of the flower and the bundles of pollen called pollinia get caught on the legs.
-When the Tarantula Hawk flies to another milkweed the pollen is transferred, and the plant is then pollinated.
-Milkweed is a larval food source for monarch and queen butterfly larvae.
-Other than seemingly managing the tarantula population, the Tarantula Hawk is beneficial in that it assists in the monarch and queen butterfly survival.
+On the more fortunate side, the pain only lasts a few minutes, unlike the bullet ant which can last quite a few hours.